NREL/fastsim-vehicles/README.md

 1. Create a Pull Request (PR) to merge the `private` branch into `main`.
 1. Push `main` to github.com/nrel/fastsim-vehicles.

-This works because the `private/` and `to_be_released/` folders were deleted as part of a commit in main.  **Note that the `private` branch should never be pushed to any repo outside of NREL.**
+This works because the `private/` and `to_be_released/` folders were deleted as part of a commit in main.  **Note that the `private` branch should never be pushed to any repo outside of NREL and that `main` should never be merged into `private`.**

-# Documentation Nomenclature
+# Calibration and Validation Nomenclature
 | Level | Calibration | Validation |
 | --- | --- | --- |
 | 0 | Vehicle is parameterized without any fitting to performance data.
 Maybe we should call this parameterization.  | N/A |